leocello/leocello/README.md

 And I have to admit that I have a special love for solving puzzling and challenging problems.

-Please visit those links to know more about me:
+Please visit the following links to know more:
 * [My resume](https://leocello.github.io/resume)
 * [Linkedin profile](https://linkedin.com/in/leocello)